lorin/alloy-consistency/README.md

 language](http://alloytools.org/), which is also based on sets, relations, and first order logic.

-As an example, from page 22 of Burckhardt, Burckhardt lists some properties of binaries relations, along with algebraic definitions.
-These translate easily into Alloy.
+As an example, from page 22 of PoEC, Burckhardt lists some properties of binaries relations, along with algebraic definitions.
+It's straightforward to translate these into Alloy syntax.

 |Property    |Algebraic definition                          |Alloy syntax                       |